jackjazb/crafting-room/README.md

 - Components are in `src/components`
 - Library and utility code is in `src/lib`

-## Deployment Plans
+## Deployment

-Both packages in this project need to be deployed for it to work correctly.
-Ideally, these would be on the same server to speed up queries, with the CMS frontend reverse proxied under `admin.craftingroomrecordings.co.uk` or something similar.
+- Spin up the CMS Docker image first by running `docker compose up -d cms`
+- Spin up the frontend by running `docker compose up -d frontend`